Many customers have shared that they need to meet compliance obligations that specify key management arrangements with their cloud service provider.

 Since Customer Key is built on top of service encryption, customers also receive an added layer of protection on top of BitLocker, and a more granular level of control in Office 365.
 For instance, in Exchange Online, you can have up to 50 data encryption policies corresponding to different mailbox groups, and in SharePoint Online and One Drive for Business, you can have encryption policies per tenant, or per geography for a multi-geo tenant.

-Due to the risk of data destruction, Customer Key also offers a recovery key, which provides a strong key escrow model in case keys are lost or stolen for increased data integrity and availability.
-However, if the customer revokes their keys, the recovery key is destroyed along with the customers' data as part of the data deletion process.
+Due to the risk of data destruction, Customer Key also offers an availability key, which provides a strong key escrow model in case keys are lost or stolen for increased data integrity and availability.
+However, if the customer revokes their keys, the availability key is destroyed along with the customers' data as part of the data deletion process.

 For audit and assurance, customers can verify Customer Key activity through PowerShell and validate Customer Key controls through upcoming independent third party SOC audits (report available Fall 2017 for Exchange Online and Spring 2018 for SharePoint Online and OneDrive for Business).